AbdElrahmanMSalim/Arabic-Poetry-Word-Embedding/README.md

 ## Visualizing the model:

+I have set the NUMBER_OF_WORDS_TO_VISUALIZE to 10000 word, If you want you can change this in visualize.py file, this embedding has around 900000 words.

 ### 1- You need to install the following packages:

     pip install tensorflow==1.14.0 // this is the tested version on tensorflow-gpu